For business owners, measuring statistical significance in marketing is crucial. It helps marketers make decisions by using reliable, accurate data.

 For example, a marketer can have more confidence in statistically significant results using a 95% confidence interval than the results using an 80% confidence interval.
 Failing to consider confidence intervals can lead to false positives or false negatives, which can have disastrous consequences.

 Practical significance refers to the real-world significance of a result.
-In other words, even if a result is statistically significant, it may not be practically significant if the effect size is very small.
+In other words, even if a result is statistically significant, it may not be practically significant if the impact is small.
 For example, a 1% increase in sales may be significant, but it may not be enough to justify the cost of the marketing campaign.
 Don’t test things you can’t afford to do.

 Confirmation testing is also wise.
-If the results of a small test are statistically significant, and it’s something you can afford to scale, then a marketer should run a conformation test using a larger sample to ensure the results can be replicated and aren’t the result of some other factor.
+If the results of a small test are statistically significant, and it’s something you can afford to scale, then it’s smart to run a confirmation test using a larger sample to ensure the results can be replicated and aren’t the result of some other factor.

 Statistical Significance Calculator

 I’m not going to get into the math here.
 I’m not competent to do this, and I don’t want to bore you into leaving.
 If you’re uncomfortable assessing statistical significance yourself, you can use the calculator below to run statistical significance tests.

 Variant B’s conversion rate (5.20)% was higher than variant A’s conversion rate (4.33)%.
 You can be 95% confident that variant B will perform better than variant A.

 Measuring Significance – the Wonky Stuff